DanielBucceri/assignment_app_2/README.md

 ## Overview

 Welcome to the Trivia Game Application!
-This project is a CLI trivia game using the Open Trivia DB API where players can answer questions, track scores, and compet on a leaderboard.
+This project is a CLI trivia game using the Open Trivia DB API where players can answer questions, track scores, and compete on a leaderboard.
 Players can also set preferences such as question categories and difficulty levels for different game modes.

 ## Features